-Jeepers, It’s the Creeper is the Fourth Episode from Season Two of Scooby-Doo, Where are You!
-It originally aired on October 3, 1970, and features the mysterious Creeper disrupting the gang’s school dance.
+Jeepers, It’s the Creeper is the third episode from Season Two of Scooby-Doo, Where are You!
+It originally aired on September 26, 1970, and features the mysterious Creeper disrupting the gang’s school dance.

-If you’d like to own this episode, you can buy it either on Bluray or DVD off of amazon.
-The Bluray currently comes in a limited edition haunted house box, and features 15 hours of Scooby-Doo + extras.
+If you’d like to own this episode, you can buy it either on Blu-ray or DVD.
+The Blu-ray (released in 2019 on Scooby’s 50th Birthday) currently comes in a limited edition haunted house box, and features 15 hours of Scooby-Doo + extras.
 It’s very cool and makes an excellent gift for any Scooby-Doo fan!

 Who is the Creeper?
 Well, if you don’t know, be sure to watch this episode first before my review as spoilers galore!
 Now on to the review!

 A uniformed bank guard is driving through the countryside at night when he is stopped by a fallen tree that blocks the road.
 As he gets out to investigate, the green-faced Creeper lumbers out of the bushes and approaches him from behind.

 Meanwhile, the gang are on their way to an old farm, where their school dance and a hayride are being held.
 Shaggy is really excited for the buffet, particularly the chocolate covered corn on the cob.

 On the drive over, they come across the bank guard’s car, and they find him knocked out, and his car ransacked.
 The bank guard regains consciousness and shoves a blank piece of paper to Freddy.
 Before passing out again, the guard mutters “The flame will tell The Creeper”

 Scooby finds a piece of paper with the Bank President’s address.
 Realizing that he lives close, the gang drive the bank guard to the President’s house to get some help.